sadit/ArrayRotations.jl/README.md

-# Rotations1
+# Array rotations

-This a small package with array rotation algorithms or block swap.
+A small package with array rotation algorithms (block swap).
 Only 1D arrays (vectors).

 ## Usage:

-Simply call `rotate!(rot::Rotation, A::AbstractVector, tailpos::Integer)` to rotate the array `A` on the given tail position.
+Call `rotate!(rot::Rotation, A::AbstractVector, tailpos::Integer)` to rotate the array `A` on the given tail position.

 A few algorithms are implemented:

-- AuxRotation
+- AuxRotation: rotates using at most n/2 extra memory
-- BridgeRotation
+- BridgeRotation: rotates using at most n/3 extra memory
-- RevRotation
+- RevRotation: rotates using O(1) extra memory
-- GriesMillsRotation
+- GriesMillsRotation: Gries Mills algorithm, rotates using O(1) extra memory